-- 1. All values are seasonal performance factors as per AS/NZS3823.4 for climate zones defined under the zoned energy rating label (ZERL). - 2.
-Refer to section 3.14 for a full concordance of NatHERS climates with Greenhouse and Energy Minimum Standards (GEMS) ZERL climates. - 3.
-Heating HSPF and TCSPF are used to calculate the hourly energy as specified in section 3.4.5.
+1. All values are seasonal performance factors as per AS/NZS3823.4 for climate zones defined under the zoned energy rating label (ZERL).

+- Refer to Appendix A Cooling thermostat settings by NatHERS climate zone for Whole of Home rating, ZERL zones and evaporative cooler suitability, for a full concordance of NatHERS climates with Greenhouse and Energy Minimum Standards (GEMS) ZERL climates. - 3.
+Heating HSPF and TCSPF are used to calculate the hourly energy as specified in section 3.3.5.

 Note that unlimited capacity simulates an occupant installing a device large enough to cover the required load or several devices such that the load is met.
-Further work on guidance about the sizing of heating and cooling equipment is under investigation and may be included in a future update.
 The Whole of Home tools determine the maximum hourly heating or cooling load in the specified heating or cooling zones, and this information can be used to provide advice to tool users.

-3.4.3 Hourly thermal loads
+3.3.3 Hourly thermal loads

-The hourly thermal loads are calculated by the Chenath engine based on inputs defined in section 3.1, and blended using Equation 3 in section 3.2.3.
+The hourly thermal loads are calculated by the Chenath engine based on inputs defined in section 3.2, and blended using Equation 3.
 This is the 'demand' for space heating or cooling in that zone for that hour, not the amount of fuel consumed.

-3.4.4 Annual energy load
+3.3.4 Annual energy load